Table of Contents

-- Obsessions (thoughts or images) about harm befalling oneself or others and their resultant compulsions like checking that the locks of doors are closed, again and again.
+- Obsessions (thoughts or images) about harm befalling oneself or others and their resultant compulsions, like checking that the locks of doors are closed, again and again.

-The frequency and intensity of symptoms vary among patients with the obsessive-compulsive disorder.
-Some patients have mild to moderate symptoms (occurring a few hours in a day) while others have very severe obsessions and compulsions (occurring throughout the day).
+The frequency and intensity of symptoms vary among patients with obsessive-compulsive disorder.
+Some patients have mild to moderate symptoms (occurring a few hours in a day) while others have severe obsessions and compulsions (occurring throughout the day).

 Patients with OCD tend to avoid people and situations that trigger their obsessions.
 For example, patients who have obsessions to hit people may avoid going to social gatherings or even outside the home.
 Avoidance behavior can become very severe and affect an individual’s functioning.